LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 # Simple Trading Algo Backtest

 Hi!
 Thanks for checking out my project.
 I'm a high school student who's just starting out with coding and experimenting with stock trading algorithms.
-This is my first attempt at building a somewhat passable algo using a basic moving average crossover strategy.
-Ignore some of my first commit messages, was still getting used to GitHub lol.
+This is a very simple backtesting engine with a Simple Moving Average (so far).
+Ignore some of my first commit messages, was still getting used to GitHub (I'll try to fix them using rebase later).

 ---

 ## Background

 This was my **first real Python project** — and also my first attempt at algorithmic trading.
-I know moving averages are basic and often ineffective compared to more advanced models, but the goal here was to:
+I know moving averages are basic and ineffective compared to more advanced models, but the goal here was to:

 - Get familiar with data manipulation and common Python libraries
 - Learn how to fetch and process stock data